zaltac/NumMethodsWPseudoCodes/Chapter10/videos.md

 [Video 7.Finite Volume Method for ODEs: EXAMPLE](https://youtu.be/zhqC-wn-Vss) This video explains the step-by-step solution of a two-point linear boundary value example problem given in conservative form using the finite volume method.

 [Video 8.Solving Two-Point Nonlinear BVPs Using Finite Difference Method](https://youtu.be/kSgGmcQMirM) This video cover the numerical solution of two-point nonlinear BVPs using the finite difference method.
 The solution of an example problem is presented.

+[Video 9.Solving Two-Point BVPs Using Shooting Method](https://youtu.be/rWirOyx2Fu0) This video covers the shooting as an alternative method to solve boundary value problems.
+The implementation of the method to linear and nonlinear BVPs is presented.
+The description for solving BVPs with one boundary at infinity is also described.
+An example problem illustrating the step-by-step implementation of the shooting method is presented.